hushell/vimruntime/bundle/vim-snipmate/README.md

 buffer.
 The [vim-rails](https://github.com/tpope/vim-rails) plugin automatically does `:SnipMateLoadScope rails` when editing a Rails project for example.

+> What are the snippet parser versions and what's the difference between them?

+Originally SnipMate used regex to parse a snippet.
+Determining where stops were, what the placeholders were, where mirrors were, etc. were all done with regex.
+Needless to say this was a little fragile.
+When the time came for a rewritten parser, some incompatibilities were a little necessary.
+Rather than break everyone's snippets everywhere, we provided both the new (version 1) and the old (version 0) and let the user choose between them.

+Version 0 is considered legacy and not a lot of effort is going to go into improving or even maintaining it.
+Version 1 is the future, and one can expect new features to only exist for version 1 users.
+A full list of differences can be found in the docs at `:h SnipMate-parser-versions`.

 ## Release Notes ##

+### 0.89 - 2016-05-29 ###

+* Various regex updates to legacy parser
+* Addition of double bang syntax to completely remove a snippet from lookup
+* Group various SnipMate autocommands
+* Support setting 'shiftwidth' to 0
+* Parser now operates linewise, adding some flexibility
+* Mirror substitutions are more literal
+* Mirror length is calculated correctly when substitutions occur

 ### 0.88 - 2015-04-04 ###